MCC-Olympus/.github/profile/README.md

 ### Work Breakdown
-Trevor will primarily focus on creating assests
+Trevor will primarily focus on creating assests.
-Samuel will focus on gameplay and aiding in asset creation David will work on creating the GUI craig will work on sound effects and music
+Samuel will focus on gameplay and aiding in asset creation.
+David will work on creating the GUI. craig will work on sound effects and music.
-Ben will work on helping with game play
+Ben will work on helping with game play.

 ### Schedule